 Students & Young People Entering the Workforce

 One of the best ways to integrate into Canadian society is to study and go on to work in Canada.
-Employers don’t typically require a labour market impact assessment to hire foreigners who have graduated from Canadian post-secondary schools.
-Graduates from one of Canada’s 1,545 designated learning institutions are eligible for post-graduation work permits (PGWP), a three-year working visa.
-You are also allowed to work part-time jobs if you are in Canada on a student visa (full-time students).
+Employers don't typically require a labour market impact assessment to hire foreigners who have graduated from Canadian post-secondary schools.
+Graduates from one of Canada's 1,545 designated learning institutionsare eligible for post-graduation work permits (PGWP) and a three-year working visa.
+You can also work part-time jobs in Canada on a student visa (full-time students).

 Adapting to Life in Canada

 Sometimes people find it tough to adapt to a new culture.
 It may help to join expat groups if they are available in your area when arriving in Canada.

 Your language ability will also make the transition much easier, depending on your proficiency in either English or French.
 Assimilating into Canada will be much easier if you can communicate effectively with your fellow Canadians.
 21% of Canadians are immigrants and identify as a minority, and in urban areas such as Vancouver and Toronto, this statistic climbs as high as 50%.